rchascall/deep-learning-challenge/README.md

 # Funding Analysis using Deep Learning and Neural Networks

 #### Overview:
-The purpose of this analysis is to develop a machine learning model, specifically a neural network, that can predict the success of organizations applying for funding from Alphabet Soup, a nonprofit foundation.
+The purpose of this analysis was to develop a machine learning model, specifically a neural network, that can predict the success of organizations applying for funding from Alphabet Soup, a nonprofit foundation.
 By identifying the most promising applicants, Alphabet Soup aims to allocate its resources more effectively, maximizing the impact of its funding on the organizations it supports.

 To achieve this goal, the Alphabet Soup business team has provided a dataset containing information on over 34,000 organizations that have received funding from Alphabet Soup in the past.